Baduy people: Religion and beliefs

 The Baduy also observe many mystical taboos.
 They are forbidden to kill, steal, lie, commit adultery, get drunk, eat food at night, take any form of conveyance, wear flowers or perfumes, accept gold or silver, touch money, or cut their hair.
 In agriculture, they practice pukukuh by not changing the contour of the land for their fields, so much so that the way of farming is very simple; not cultivating the land using plows or forming terraces, but only using hoe-farming methods, that is, with sharpened bamboo.
 In the construction of houses, the contouring of the soil surface is also left as is, therefore, the poles of the Kanekes houses are often not of the same length.
 The words and actions of the Baduy people are expected to be honest, innocent, without beating around the bush, and devoid of bargaining in trade.
 Other taboos relate to defending Baduy lands against invasion: they may not grow sawah (wet rice), use fertilizers, raise cash crops, use modern tools for working ladang soil, or keep large domestic animals.

 The most important religious object for the Kanekes people is the Arca Domas, whose location is kept secret and is considered sacred.
 The Kanekes people visit the site to worship once a year in the month of Kalima, which, in 2003, coincided with the month of July.
 Only Pu'un, or the highest customary chairman and several elected members of the community, will follow the entourage to worship.
 Rainwater is stored in a mortar container in the Arca Domas complex.
 If it is found to be clear at the time of worship, then it is a sign for the Kanekes people that there will be plenty of rain that year, and the harvest will be bountiful.
 Conversely, if the mortar container is dry or the water is turbid, then it is a sign of crop failure.

-A certain amount of Islamic influence has also penetrated into the religion of a few of the Baduy Luar in recent years (especially in Cicakal Girang village), with the addition of some original ideas.
-The ultimate authority is vested in Gusti Nu Maha Suci, who according to the Baduy sent Adam into the world to lead the life of a Baduy.
+Islamic influence has also penetrated the religion of the Baduy Luar, especially in the Cicakal Girang villages, which are inhabited primarily by Muslims.